internalregister/internalregister.github.io/_posts/2019-03-12-Homebrew-Console.markdown

 ***Architecture:***

 This diagram helps illustrate what components are in each module and how they interact with one another.
-(the only thing missing is the signal the PPU sends to the CPU directly every frame in the form of an NMI, non-masking interrupt)
+(the only things missing are the signal the PPU sends to the CPU directly every frame in the form of an NMI and the same signal being sent to the SPU as well)

 ![Architecture](/assets/architecture.png)